Give your race the best shot…. don’t let preventable chafing and blisters slow or stop you!

 Packstraps, bra straps & those race bibs

 There’s a rule to “never try anything new on race day” but we can never test the race bib.
-Richard has done a great job this year with a fantastic new design of bib, but ya just never know if it’s gonna chafe under your arms or around the neck.
+The bibs are a great design but ya just never know if it’s gonna chafe under your arms or around the neck.
 So rub some GurneyGoo around the seams of your bib the morning of the race.

 Any straps from packs or bras can cause some really annoying rubs.
 Simply rub in GurneyGoo to those places that traditionally rub or are at risk of rubbing.